-For removing the glass please read instructions on pages 18-19 for refitting pages 31-32 for securing the glass.
+For removing the glass please read instructions on pages 15-16 for refitting pages 31-32 for securing the glass.

-Wear suitable safety equipment when cleaning the products inside the appliance.
-It is advised to wear protective gloves and a dust mask conforming to EN 149:2001+A1:2009 FFP3 (available from most DIY shops) when cleaning the logs and embers.
+NOTE - The burner bed material used to spread the flame can irritate the skin when handled and is advised to wear suitable safety equipment when cleaning products inside the appliance.
+It is advised to wear protective gloves and a dust mask conforming to EN 149:2001+A1:2009 FFP3 (available from most DIY shops).

-It is necessary to clean the fire if debris or soot deposits have accumulated on the logs.
-A soft brush is advised to clean the logs and burner unit.
+It is necessary to clean the fire if debris or soot deposits have accumulated.
+Use a soft brush to clean the burner top.